Trip Cancellation Travel Insurance Plans Frequently Asked Questions (FAQs)

 Q. What doesn’t Travel Insurance cover?

-A. Here are some of the things Travel Insurance never covers you for:
+A. Here are some of the things Travel Insurance usually does not cover you for:

 - War or Civil Unrest (whether declared or undeclared)

 - You self-destruct your finances and can’t afford to travel